jkiv/icepool-board/README.md

 icepool-board
 =============

-KiCad designs for the icepool project.
+KiCad 5 designs for the icepool project.

-icepool is a low-power SHA-256d FPGA miner (e.g. BTC) based on Lattice Semiconductor ICE40 FPGAs using the open-source IceStorm toolchain.
+icepool is a general purpose multi-FPGA circuit board designed around Lattice ICE40 FPGAs.

+Key features include,

+- Host ARM processor for serial communication, debugging, and programming of FPGAs.
+- Broadcast interface for sending data from host to all FPGAs.
+- FIFO interface for data passing between FPGAs.

+The goal is to produce an inexpensive, flexible multi-core parallel co-processor for embedded computing projects.

 These designs are licensed under the Creative Commons Attribution-ShareALike-NonCommercial 4.0 license.